01

 Separate eligibility from private capital movement

-- Encrypted deposit into selected yield products
+- Encrypted deposit into a selected product vault

 04